heisters/node-omxplayer-sync-devops/README.md

     git checkout video-cluster
     cp hosts.example hosts

-To find pis on the local network, run:
+If you did not set the hostnames of the pis, you can use this script to find pis on the local network:

     script/find_pis

-Put these IPs in `hosts` under "players".
+Put the pi hosts or IPs in `hosts` under "players".

 Optionally, copy your ssh id to the players: